Overview

 We tested the concept across multiple stages to understand how users reacted to Mimi and where the experience still created friction.

 Early testing surfaced trust issues quickly.
-Users felt uncomfortable when asked for personal details too early, especially when it was unclear why the information was needed or how it would be used.
-Without context or trust cues, the experience felt intrusive.
+Users felt uncomfortable when they were asked for personal details too early, especially when it was not clear why the information was needed or how it would be used.
+That showed us that the assistant could not assume trust.
+It had to earn it through timing, context, and clear explanation.

 At the same time, participants responded positively to being able to speak naturally or use talk to text, especially when typing felt difficult.
-They still wanted visual confirmation of what Mimi had heard so the interaction felt dependable.
+However, they still wanted visual confirmation of what Mimi heard.
+Voice made the interaction easier, but the screen made it feel dependable.

-The final concept became much lighter, clearer, and better aligned with how seniors actually approach digital tasks.
+The final concept became lighter, clearer, and better aligned with how seniors actually approach digital tasks.
+The experience was no longer asking users to navigate a system alone.
+It was guiding them through it.

 Website homepage.
 Featuring the talk to Mimi service.